 You can set the email sending option in two ways:

-- global configuration, meaning that whenever you convert a document to a PDF it will be sent immediately via email (with the same globally set email configurations)
+- enabling it for a printing profile, meaning that whenever you convert a document to a PDF using that printing profile it will be sent immediately via email (with the same predefined email configurations as set in the profile)

-- one-time configuration, meaning that a PDF will be sent via email only for a particular printing job
+- enabling it for a one-time print job, meaning that a PDF will be sent via email only for that particular printing job you are enabling the option for

-These are the steps for setting up a global configuration (the PDF will be sent via e-mail for each current and subsequent printing jobs):
+These are the steps for creating a printing profile that will send the PDF via e-mail for each current and subsequent printing jobs that use this profile:

 b.
 Send with default email client: If this option is selected, the PDF document will be sent using the email account setup in the default email client